jprussoibanez/Plant-Seedlings-Classification/README.md

 - Use more classifiers like XGBoost, SVM, etc. instead of just the FNN.
 - Ensemble models to improve performance by combining different models.
 - Use cross-validation to better evaluate the estimator performance.
+- Save and load model weights to facilitate reinitializing training.

 # Links